 Westamerica in Focus

-Headquartered in San Rafael, Westamerica (WABC) is a Finance stock that has seen a price change of -15.61% so far this year.
-The holding company for Westamerica Bank is currently shelling out a dividend of $0.41 per share, with a dividend yield of 2.87%.
-This compares to the Banks - West industry's yield of 2.34% and the S&P 500's yield of 2.08%.
+Based in San Rafael, Westamerica (WABC) is in the Finance sector, and so far this year, shares have seen a price change of -4.19%.
+The holding company for Westamerica Bank is paying out a dividend of $0.42 per share at the moment, with a dividend yield of 3.04% compared to the Banks - West industry's yield of 2.61% and the S&P 500's yield of 1.8%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.64 is up 0.6% from last year.
-Westamerica has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 1.54%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Westamerica's current payout ratio is 55%.
-This means it paid out 55% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.68 is up 1.8% from last year.
+Westamerica has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 1.20%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Westamerica's current payout ratio is 49%, meaning it paid out 49% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, WABC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).